© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa is a scheduled monument protected by Historic England under reference 1003617.
 View the official record →

-Roman villa is a archaeological site in Lincolnshire, England, representing the domestic and agricultural establishment of a Romano-British landowner dating from the Roman period.
+Roman villa is a Romano-British settlement site located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003617.

 Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003617.